How to Discover Kings Park Perth on One Day

 4. Take a leisure walk along Fraser Avenue

 Fraser Avenue is the main avenue towered by tall trees with a large green area ideal for picnic and social events.
 On weekends it is a trendy spot for weddings and parties.
 While I was there on a Saturday afternoon, I could witness five weddings within a couple of hours.
-It is a very nice area of the park to chill out and relax and feel the pulse of Perth city.
+It is a very nice park area to chill out and relax and feel Perth city’s pulse.
 At night the avenue is illuminated, making it to a spectacular view over the city of Perth.

 5. Explore the deep bushland or enjoy a picnic